wasifali2004/DSA-Practice/README.md

 Variables and Data Types:
 Control Structures (if-else, loops)
 Functions and Recursion
-Basic knowledge of C++, Python, or any other programming language List of Topics
+Basic knowledge of C++, Python, or any other programming language.
+List of Topics
 Here is a list of topics covered in this repository: